-We will refer you to one of these providers and will send basic information such as name, NHS number, address, date of birth and background to your health and wellbeing needs.
+Where we refer you to one of these providers, we will send basic information such as name, NHS number, address, date of birth and background to your health and wellbeing needs.
 The providers are bound by confidentiality in the same way that Practice staff are, and there is a Data Sharing Agreement in place to ensure that personal data is used in a lawful and appropriate way.
 More information about social prescribing can be found on the NHS England website.

-Dorset care record (DCR)
+Dorset Care Record (DCR)